TRUST ADMINISTRATION CALIFORNIA

 Perhaps you have just lost a loved one, and you are beginning to look at the steps you must take following a death in California.

-If you were named as the Trustee of your loved one’s Estate, it can be more than a little stressful going through their things, finding their financials and deeds, paying their debts, paying their taxes, administering the Will and Living Trust they left behind, canceling subscriptions, closing bank accounts, and distributing assets to all their beneficiaries in a fair and legal way.
+If you were named as the Trustee of your loved one’s Estate, it can be more than a little stressful going through their things, finding their financials and deeds, paying their debts, paying their taxes, administering the Will and Living Trust they left behind, canceling subscriptions, closing bank accounts, and distributing assets to all their beneficiaries fairly and legally.

 How Long Does Trust Administration Take in California?

 It’s often a long process, requiring a year or more—so brace yourself and try to relax.
-This is going to take time and it’s going to take patience.
-You should also immediately consider getting professional help with Trust Administration in California through a legal firm like ours that specializes in trusts and estates.
+This will take patience and time.
+You should also immediately consider getting professional help with Trust Administration in California through a trust administration law firm like ours that specializes in trusts and estates.

 CunninghamLegal provides complete Trust Administration Services in California, regardless of where you as a Trustee are located–and we often work with people located out of state.
 Please consider contacting us right away when you become the Trustee of an Estate in California.

-Regardless of your choice on how to move forward, there are some key facts and key trust administration steps you need to keep in mind.
-Here are some of the actions that need to be on your trust administration checklist.
+Regardless of your choice of how to move forward, there are some key facts and key trust administration steps you need to keep in mind.
+Here are some of the actions that need to be on your trust administration checklist in California.

 What Does a Trustee Have to Do?
 Does a New Trustee Have to Go to Probate Court?

-Every day, our offices work with heirs and trustees who have gotten themselves in a bind, and sometimes even legal trouble, because of the way they have misunderstood the steps they had to take.
+Every day, our offices work with heirs and trustees who have gotten themselves in a bind and sometimes even legal trouble because they have misunderstood the steps they had to take.

 If they had come to us earlier, much strife could have been avoided.

 So…what does a Trustee do?
-We can’t cover it all in one article, but let’s get you started and give you a little California trust law outline by looking at some vital Trustee responsibilities.
-We’ll assume that along with being named Trustee, you were named Executor of the Will.
+We can’t cover it all in one article, but let’s get started and give you a little California trust law outline by looking at some vital Trustee responsibilities.
+California trust requirements dictate that it identifies a settlor, a trustee, and a clearly defined beneficiary for the trust to be considered valid to avoid a later contest.
+We’ll assume that you were named Executor of the Will along with being named Trustee.

 What Documents Are Needed for a Trust Administration in California?

-The most important document is the Estate Planbut you also need to find all related documents:
+The most important document is the Estate Plan—but you also need to find all the related documents:

 These documents must now be guarded with great care, as they represent everyone’s legal rights and responsibilities to the assets.
 Indeed, anyone who is a beneficiary may rightfully ask for a copy.
 If you don’t know where the plan is located, your loved one’s legal firm will likely have an archival copy.